aja9675/aa_pycococreator/README.md

 sort_openimages_annotations.py - sorts Google OpenImage segmentation masks into a class-based directory structure

 openimages_to_coco.py - generates the COCO style annotation json given the set of images and masks

+You can then test this with PythonAPI/pyopenImagesDemo.ipynb over at https://github.com/aja9675/aa_cocoapi